-I’m not arguing that the Puerto Rican economy should be only and exclusively based on Bitcoin or blockchain.
-I do not even believe that neither cryptocurrencies nor blockchain will be the saviors for the Puerto Rican economy.
-What I do continue to observe is how there is no turning back with Bitcoin.
-It’s difficult to leave behind the idea that you can own money that is decentralized, transparent, and fast.
+I’m not arguing that the Puerto Rican economy should only be based on Bitcoin or blockchain.
+I do not believe that neither cryptocurrencies nor blockchain will be the saviors of the Puerto Rican economy.
+I continue to observe how there is no turning back with Bitcoin.
+It’s difficult to move on from the idea that you can own decentralized, transparent, and fast money.

-I’ll leave you with this video that explains why it is important to not ignore this new technology.
+I’ll leave you with this video that explains why it is vital to not ignore this new technology.